Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Choices and challenges

 \subsection{To combine or not to combine?}

 This paper describes the implementation of POSL \citep{Malenica_2023} to dynamically predict the individual HDF convection volume using individual trajectories and data available from a historical pool of other individuals.
-Furthermore, POSL can combine multiple parametric and non-parametric approaches to obtain the best combination of their predictions (or the best approach's predictions) at each time.
+Furthermore, POSL can combine multiple parametric and non-parametric algorithms to obtain the best combination of their predictions (or the best algorithm's predictions) at each time.
 We have studied three POSLs: a dSL (the best candidate learner in terms of cumulative squared error), a convex NNLS eSL, and a non-convex NNLS eSL.
 We showed that their performances were close in our case, although the non-convex eSL was more discriminant and slightly more accurate than the two others.
 In addition, the non-convex eSL achieved correct calibration faster than the dSL in our context.
 These results confirm the previous findings of \citet{Malenica_2023} about the weakness of imposing a convex scaling after estimating the NNLS coefficients.

-Contrary to the asymptotic results \citep{Dudoit_vdL_2005, vanderVaart_2006}, some candidate historical learners outperformed the POSLs regarding MSE and weak calibration in this application.
-Nevertheless, \citet{Hibon_Evgeniou_2005} argued, "the advantage of combining [predictions] is not that the best possible combinations perform better than the best possible individual [prediction], but that it is less risky in practice to combine [predictions] than to select an individual [prediction] method."
-Indeed, investigators don't know before the analysis which method performs the best; using POSL ensures that they do not pick an inefficient method, albeit POSL may not perform the best in all cases.
-We consider this as the main strength of using POSL over its alternatives.
+Although asymptotic theory demonstrates that the SL outperforms its candidate learners in both i.i.d. \citep{Dudoit_vdL_2005, vanderVaart_2006} and non-i.i.d. \citep{Benkeser_2018} settings, some candidate historical learners outperformed the POSLs regarding MSE and weak calibration in this application in our finite sample application.
+Nevertheless, \citet{Hibon_Evgeniou_2005} argued, “\textit{the advantage of combining [predictions] is not that the best possible combinations perform better than the best possible individual [prediction], but that it is less risky in practice to combine [predictions] than to select an individual [prediction] method.}”.
+Indeed, investigators don't know before the analysis which algorithm performs the best; using POSL ensures that they do not pick an inefficient algorithm, albeit POSL may not perform the best in all cases.
+We consider this as the main strength of using POSL over its alternatives (\textit{i.e.}, using a sole candidate learner or algorithms averaging approaches without a validation step \citep[Table 1]{Dormann_2018}).